Subscribe to get email updates on the book or gyms I photograph

 So my goal is to talk to coaches, reporters, and fans who’ve been around the state for years and put together a collection of at least 50 of Illinois’ best high school gyms into one book.

-With roughly 80 days left till the end of the high school basketball season in Illinois, there’s a good chance I won’t make it to each gym on a game night, but by the time graduation rolls around I should have photographed more than 50 active and some inactive high school gyms across Illinois.
+With a busy schedule photographing high schools for the Chicago Tribune’s suburban papers during the season there’s a good chance I won’t make it to each gym on a game night, but by the time graduation rolls around I should have photographed more than 50 active and some inactive high school gyms across Illinois.

 Best Gyms: Short List